skvithalani/shopping-cart-code-laundry-java/README.md

 ### Run locally

-In your terminal run `./gradlew bootrun`.
+In your terminal run `./gradlew bootRun`.
 Then navigate to http://localhost:8080/v1/products in your browser to test the app is running.